It seems you are offline. Please check your connection and try again.

 Results vary by service and day.
 Treat this as a guide, not a guarantee.

-The short version: free shared lines for the throwaway stuff, and a private line as shown above the moment an account is worth keeping.
+The short version: free shared numbers for the throwaway stuff, and a private number as shown above the moment an account is worth keeping.

 A burner SIM only earns its keep if you are settling in Denmark for real.
 For one-off codes it is the slow, pricey path.